yuelchen/learn-java/README.md

 ### Callable
 A java utility for callable class when you do care about the worker completion and want a response once tasks or actions that is needed to be performed are complete.
 - [IntroCallable](https://github.com/yuelchen/java-api-library/tree/master/IntroCallable/src/com/yuelchen/main): example for creating callable class to perform some operation and how to execute / retrieve response for callable object.
 The operation is to print a given name, x number of times (43 by default) and have callable return the response.

+### ExecutorService
+A java utility for ExecutorService class to schedule and execute concurrent methods (threads).
+- [IntroExecutorService](https://github.com/yuelchen/java-api-library/tree/master/IntroExecutorService/src/com/yuelchen): example for assigning  runnable / callable objects for execution.
+The example uses random number generator to either return a result that can be retrieved once worker finishes running (callable) or simply executes steps and prints out result (runnable).